rebellon-carina/AMES_RegressionModels/README.md

 # Regression Models for all features

-Several models were built with Polynomial Features using cross_validate, LassoCV, RidgeCV, ElasticNetCV and also used RandomSearchCV to search for the optimal aplha.
+Several models were built with Polynomial Features using cross_validate, LassoCV, RidgeCV, ElasticNetCV and also used RandomSearchCV to search for the optimal alpha.
 Below is the summary of the result for each regression models, with 79 fields (3,159 after Polynomial features are added).
 Ridge with alpha of 453.53 have the highest score (r2) and lowest root mean squared error (rmse)

 ![Regression Models](image/regression_model_summary.png?raw=true "Regression Models")